-115.72(a): Agency Directives and BOP PREA Plan address this provision.
-A review of 7 investigative files indicated the proper standard was used in determining that the allegations were founded/substantiated.
-Staff reported the standard of evidence used to substantiate allegations is the preponderance of the evidence and was able to articulate what this meant and how he arrived at a determination.
+A review of the investigative files indicated the proper standard was used in determining whether allegations are founded/substantiated.
+Investigative staff reported the standard of evidence used to substantiate allegations is the preponderance of the evidence and was able to articulate what this meant and how he arrived at a determination.
+The SIS Lieutenant stated that in determining if an allegation is substantiated, it would have to be more than 51% of the evidence to show that the allegation most likely happened in order to make a determination of substantiated.
+He was able to articulate and explain preponderance of the evidence.

-Based on a review of the PAQ, PS 5324.12, investigative reports and information from the interviews with investigative staff this standard appears to be compliant.
+Based on a review of the PAQ, PS 5324.12, the investigative reports, and information from the interviews with investigative staff this standard appears to be compliant.